kubernetes/enhancements/keps/sig-api-machinery/NNNN-crd-validation-defaulting-conversion-expressions/README.md

 ## Summary

-CRDs need direct support for non-trivial validation and defaulting.
-While admission webhooks can handle the validation and defaulting use cases that CRDs cannot handle directly, they signficantly complicate the development and operability of CRDs.
+CRDs need direct support for non-trivial validation.
+While admission webhooks do support CRDs validation, they significantly complicate the development and operability of CRDs.

-This KEP proposes that an inline expression language be integrated directly into CRDs such that a much larger portion of validation and defaulting use cases can be solved without the use of webhooks.
-Support for CRD conversions via the expression language will also be added.
+This KEP proposes that an inline expression language be integrated directly into CRDs such that a much larger portion of validation use cases can be solved without the use of webhooks.
+Support for CRD conversions via the expression language will also be added in the future.

 We will use the [Common Expression Language (CEL)](https://github.com/google/cel-go).
 It is sufficiently lightweight and